UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Advantage: Both parents have independent connectivity

-Strategy 3: All Individual Plans Everyone gets their own UK eSIM.
+Strategy 3: All Individual Plans Everyone gets their own eSIM.
 Maximum flexibility, maximum cost.

 - Cost: 4 x Roami 5GB (GBP 35.96 total)